valtimo-platform/valtimo-documentation/release-notes/major9/09.19.0/valtimo-backend-libraries.md

 * **JdbcProcessFormAssociationRepository insert statement runtime exception**

-  Running on an externally hosted Mysql 8.0.15 instance caused unknown column type exceptions with useServerPrepStmts [see](https://github.com/brettwooldridge/HikariCP/wiki/MySQL-Configuration).
+  Running on an externally hosted Mysql 8.0.15 instance caused unknown column type exceptions with `useServerPrepStmts`.
+For more information [see](https://github.com/brettwooldridge/HikariCP/wiki/MySQL-Configuration).
   To prevent determining the sql column type now the type is specified.

 * **Bug2**